Sql Map1 picoCTF 2026 Solution

 Modern best practice is bcrypt, Argon2id, or scrypt - adaptive functions designed to be slow and salted.
 They drop GPU throughput from billions/sec to thousands/sec, making cracking infeasible for any non-trivial password.
 See the Hash Cracking for CTF guide for a fuller hashcat workflow.

-Use the cracked password to log into the admin account.
-The flag is displayed on the admin dashboard.
+Use the cracked password to log into the ctf-player account.
+The flag is displayed after logging in.

 Learn more